The Bankrate promise

 There are a few things to know before getting a credit card that will increase your chances of being approved:

-- Checking your credit score before you apply will help you decide which credit card offers are best for you.
+- Check your credit score before you apply.
+This will help you decide which credit card offers are best for you.
 Bankrate has guides to credit cards for people with poor credit, fair credit, good credit and excellent credit.

-- If your credit score isn’t where it should be, there are tips to help you improve your credit score quickly, which can improve your chances of future credit card approval.
+- Take time to improve your credit.
+If your credit score isn’t where it should be, there are tips to help you improve your credit score quickly, which can improve your chances of future credit card approval.

 The bottom line